deanhiller/playorm/readme.md

 ## PlayOrm Feature List

-* Due to many requests, we will be adding a server with a REST/json api to issue S-SQL commands from any language with the ability to hold a cursor in the session as well when necessary
+NOTE: Due to many requests, we will be adding a server with a REST/json api to issue S-SQL commands from any language with the ability to hold a cursor in the session as well when necessary

 * [PlayOrm Queries use way less resources from cassandra cluster than CQL queries](https://github.com/deanhiller/playorm/wiki/Fast-Scalable-Queries)
 * [Scalabla JQL(SJQL)](https://github.com/deanhiller/playorm#virtual-databases-and-index-partitioning) supported which is modified JQL that scales(SQL doesn't scale well)